-As 2017 comes to a close, I wish you the joy of learning and positive thinking.
+As the year comes to a close, I wish you the joy of learning and positive thinking.
 Whether the year has held huge success, or many challenges for you, December is a great time to pause and reflect.
 Experience is what makes you unique.
 Your ability to learn from, and reflect on, that experience is what makes you stand out.

 - What have been the most memorable experiences of the year?

 - How do you feel about those experiences?

 - What have you learned about your strengths?

 - If you imagine using those strengths in the next year, how will you do things differently?

 - Who will you share that gratitude with?

 For me, the answer to that final question is YOU, my valued subscribers.
 I am grateful for the feedback and comments you’ve sent through the year.
 I am grateful for the success stories you’ve shared.
 I am grateful for the conversations and contributions many of you have made in my classes or coaching programs.
 These are conversations in which I learn as much as you do.

 Learning after all, is something which brings out the best in us.
 I am proud to work with people like you, who are life-long learners.
 I’m also proud to be learning and growing myself.
 A few years ago, a young graduate in one of my training programs said to me ‘I think it’s amazing that someone your age is still learning’.
 I’m sure she meant it as a compliment.
 I choose to take it as one, because in that comment I heard a recognition that she had connected with the thing I most value in life—growing from my experiences, learning new ideas, and most importantly, sharing those ideas with other inspiring women.

 May the close of the year bring mindful calm and a state of contentment, no matter what experiences you’ve been through this year.
 Here’s a favourite picture which, I took in Bali a few years ago.
 A beautiful symbol of cross-cultural communication and the spark of creativity that lives in all of us.